 What are Type 1 Hood Clearance Requirements Commercial?

-Here are few Type 1 Hood Clearance Requirements:
+Here are a few Type 1 Hood Clearance Requirements:

 - Kitchen Hood Overhang Requirements: Commercial hoods’ inner edge must extend at least 6 inches beyond the cooking surface or appliance.